kiarie404/CSC-416-4TH/main_site/Documentation_books/command_list.md

 ### Rust configs

 #### Installing, updating and switching between the rust toolchains : {compiler versions, compiler targets}
-A toolchain is a group of software development tools that help you write, debug, compile source code on a host machine for target machines.
-Each host needs a toolchain.\
+A toolchain is a group software development tools that help you write, debug, compile source code on a host machine for target machines.
+Each host sof needs a toolchain.\
 Toolchains have components\
 Components such as : compiler, debugger, linker\
 check the components at : ls ~/.rustup/toolchains/toolchain_name/bin

 A toolchain will be able to make binary files for a target device because it has access to "supporting libraries" that were specificaly made for that specific target.\
-To view the supporting targets, navigate to : ls ~/.rustup/toolchains/toolchain_name/lib/rustlib\
-If you add a new target, a new set of supportin libraries will get added
+To view the supporting targets, navigate to : ls ~/.rustup/toolchains/toolchain_name/lib/rustlib/ If you add a new target, a new set of supporting libraries will get added

 - rustc --print target-list